-Vhy and how we process lata What data is processed Legal grounds

-for example, they can can review

-use that visit and control

-information to show activity data

-you ads. stored in

-your Google

-Account in

-My activity.

-Location

-information,

-such as may

-be

-determined

-by GPS, IP

-address and

-other data

-from sensors

-on or around

-your device,

-depending in

-part on your

-device and

-account

-settings.

-Information from

-publicly

-accessible

-sources, such as

-information

-that's publicly

-available online

-(like if your name

-appears in a

-local newspaper

-article) or from

-other public

-sources.

-Information from

-our trusted

-partners, such as

-from directory

-services who

-provide us with
+Why and how we process data What data is processed Legal grounds for example, they can use that visit information to show you ads. can review and control activity data stored in your Google Account in My activity.
+Location information, such as may be determined by GPS, IP address and other data from sensors on or around your device, depending in part on your device and account settings.
+Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
+Information from our trusted partners, such as from directory services who provide us with

 Why and how we process data What data is processed Legal grounds business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
-To measure performance we use data for analytics and measurement to understand how our services are used.
-Examples of processing activities: We analyse data about your visits to our sites to do things like optimise product design.
-We use data about the advertisers understand the performance of their ad campaigns.
-We use data about which places users click most on Google Earth to understand which features are popular and to identify bugs.
-The information processed will depend on how you use Google services and your settings, but could include the following: • Things that you create or provide to us: • Content that you create, upload or receive (like photos, videos, emails, docs and spreadsheet s).
-Google Dashboard allows you to manage information associated with specific products. • Personal information The legal grounds for processing this information will depend on how you use Google services and your settings, but could include the following: • When necessary for our legitimate interests and those of third parties, including to: • Understand how people use our services to ensure and improve the performance of our services.
-For example, analysing usage of Google Translate to improve translation quality and increase the availability of Translate in more languages.
+To measure performance - we use data for analytics and measurement to understand how our services are used.
+Examples of processing activities: • We analyse data about your visits to our sites to do things like optimise product The information processed will depend on how you use Google services and your settings, but could include the following: Things that you create or provide to us: Content that you create, The legal grounds for processing this information will depend on how you use Google services and your settings, but could include the following: • When necessary for our legitimate interests and those of third parties, including to: design. • We use data about the ads that you interact with to help advertisers understand the performance of their ad campaigns. upload or receive (like photos, videos, emails, docs and spreadsheet s).
+Google Dashboard allows you to Understand how people use our services to ensure and improve the performance of our services.
+For example, analysing usage of Google We use data about which places users click most on Google Earth to understand which features are popular and to identify bugs.
+Google Search measures the number of times that a manage information associated with specific products.
+Personal information that you provide to us Translate to improve translation quality and increase the availability of Translate in more languages.